Xiangyang1984/Gcluster/README.md

 ## Running Gcluster

-It is very simple to run Gcluster.pl.
 Here, we provided several examples to show how to use Gcluster.pl.
 All input datas come from [./test_data](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/) in Gcluster package.
 To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".

 #### Example 1: A simple mode to visualize genome contexts for genomes